eehvrangbaek/aug_will_love/README.md

 ### 3. Lemmatiser
 This function utilises the Classical Language Toolkit (cltk).

-The code is developed in collaboration with Center for Humanitites Computing, Aarhus University
+The code is developed in collaboration with Center for Humanitites Computing, Aarhus University.